tainora/netstrata/conversations/ted-middleton-2025-11-04.md

 - **Current Belief**: "I don't believe we have any sponsored employees working for us now"
 - **Historical Precedent**:
   - Have sponsored employees in the past
-  - Tom Bakani (software operations head) was originally sponsored from Philippines
+  - Tom Bacani (software operations head) was originally sponsored from Philippines
   - "And there may have been others, I think"
   - **Field Limitation**: "It's only ever been in the IT field, IT or software field, where we've sponsored people"
   - Geographic source: Philippines (mentioned specifically)